 Do Drain Cleaners Work?

+Failing to remove clogs in drains can cause leaks in bathrooms, kitchens, utility sinks, showers, and tubs.
 In my experience, a good ole’ fashion plunger or snake almost always gets the job done.
 This seems to be the case for most professional plumbers offering drain cleaning services.
 But homeowners still flock to chemical drain cleaners as a simple solution for clogs.
 Are they being ripped off?

 There is some debate over the effectiveness of drain cleaners.
 A 2006 Consumer Report concluded that Crystal drain cleaners like Roebic Crystal Drain Opener are the strongest of all store bought chemical varieties.
 Liquid, gel, and foam drain cleaners tested less effective than crystals, but none the less were successful in clearing small-medium clogs.